-The existence of dark matter (DM) has been established by several astrophysical and cosmological observations, but its origins and nature are still unknown.
-New particles that might explain dark matter properties is one of the most compelling reasons for physics beyond the standard model (SM).
-A light dark sector scenario become attractive in recent years [6], especially after the null results from direct searches for heavier DM candidates.
+The dark matter (DM) existence has been established by several astrophysics and cosmological observations, despite its origins and nature are still unknown.
+Disclosing new particles that might explain dark matter properties is one of the most compelling reasons for new physics beyond the standard model (SM).
+A light dark sector scenario has raised a lot of attraction in recent years [6], especially after the null results from direct searches for heavier DM candidates.
 Usually, for secluding light dark sectors, new sub-GeV scale mediators are needed to explain the observed DM relic abundance in our Universe.
-According to the spin and parity of the mediators, three main renormalizable portals can be defined: a vector portal, as the dark photons (A' and other Z' bosons); a scalar portal, such as for example a dark higgs h'; and a neutrino portal N. Additionally, there are non-renormalizable portals, such as the axion-like particles (ALPs).
+According to the spin and parity of the mediators, three main renormalizable portals can be defined: a vector portal, as the dark photons (A' and other Z' bosons); a scalar portal, as for example a dark higgs h'; a neutrino portal N, and, additionally, as non-renormalizable portals with coupling constants, the axion-like particles (ALPs).

 Belle II has a world-leading potential to address all these cases.
-We report searches for ALPs, Z' bosons and dark Higgsstrahlung processes using the data collected by the Belle II detector [1], which is built around the interaction region of the SuperKEKB [10] asymmetric energy e^+e^- collider.
-SuperKEKB mainly runs at a centre-of-mass energy of 10.58 GeV and adopts a nano-beam scheme that squeezes the vertical beam size at the interaction point, while almost doubling the beam currents, with the final goal to achieve an instantaneous luminosity of order $\sim 6 \times 10^{35} {\rm cm}^{-2}/{\rm s}$.
-The final target is to deliver a 50 times larger data set with respect to what collected by Belle, for a total integrated luminosity of 50 ab-1.
-As at the time of this conference, the accelerator achieved the peak luminosity world's record of $4.14 \times 10^{34} {\rm cm}^{-2}/{\rm s}$ and Belle II has collected up to 190 fb-1 data.
+We report about searches for ALPs, Z' bosons and dark Higgsstrahlung processes using the data collected by the Belle II detector [1], which is built around the interaction region of the SuperKEKB [10] asymmetric energy collider, mainly running at a centre-of-mass energy of 10.58 GeV.
+SuperKEKB adopts a nano-beam scheme that squeezes the vertical beam size at the interaction point and almost double the beam currents with the final goal to achieve an instantaneous luminosity of order $\sim 6 \times 10^{35} \text{cm}^{-2}/\text{s}$ and to deliver a final data set of 50 ab-1.